eduuh/blog/content/en/workshops/scripting/bashsripting.md

 When creating a shell script file, you must sepcify the shell you are using in the first line of the file.
 Here's the format for this:

-<mark>#!/bin/bash</mark>
+**#!/bin/bash**

-The pound sign (#) is used as a comment line.
-A comment line in a shell script isn'd processed by the shell.
-The first line of shell script is a special case, and the pound sigh followed by the exclamation point tells the shell what shell to run the script under.
+The __pound sign (#)__ is used as a comment line.
+A comment line in a shell script isn't processed by the shell.
+The first line of shell script is a special case, and the pound sign followed by the exclamation point tells the shell what shell to run the script under.

-(yes , you can be using a bash shell and run your script using another shell.)
+__(yes , you can be using a bash shell and run your script using another shell.)__

 Commands are entered onto each line of the file followed by a carriage return.